Welcome to World Footy News Thursday, February 27 2025 @ 04:20 am ACDT

 FOX SPORTS Australia Pty Ltd

-Round 2 of the 2018 AFL Season kicks off tomorrow (Adelaide time) at the Adelaide Oval with reigning the Adelaide Crows hosting Richmond.
+Round 4 of the 2018 AFL Season kicks off Friday night in Adelaide with the Crows hosting the Magpies.

 In addition to the TV networks you can also subscribe to the Watch AFL service that will give you live access to all the matches and more (outside Australia only).